What’s on TV this Christmas 2019?

 Airs: Christmas Day at four:40pm

-It’s laborious to think about a BBC One Christmas Day schedule that doesn’t embrace Strictly, and also you don’t need to as Tess Daly and Claudia Winkleman return to host one other festive extravaganza this yr.
+It’s onerous to think about a BBC One Christmas Day schedule that doesn’t embody Strictly, and also you don’t must as Tess Daly and Claudia Winkleman return to host one other festive extravaganza this yr.

-Six well-known faces from earlier collection – together with Joe Sugg and Gemma Atkinson – will pull their dancing sneakers on yet another time as they bid to impress the studio viewers and take house the particular Christmas trophy.
+Six well-known faces from earlier sequence – together with Joe Sugg and Gemma Atkinson – will pull their dancing footwear on another time as they bid to impress the studio viewers and take dwelling the particular Christmas trophy.

 It’s Not the Robbie Williams Christmas Present – ITV